LibreSolar/charge-controller-firmware/README.md

 ![Text](img/MPPT_flow_chart.png)

-## DC/DC control class
+## DC/DC controller using class HalfBridge

-The PWM signal generation for the DC/DC controller inside the charge controller is done by a separate class BuckConverter.
+The PWM signal generation for the DC/DC controller inside the charge controller is done by a separate class HalfBridge.
 Most of the dangerous functions which could blow up your MOSFETs are implemented here.